 Not every hamster in the pet store is in optimal health.
 Moving from a breeder or supplier to a store can be a stressful period for baby hamsters, and they will often get sick from it.
-Choose an active hamster and one that doesn't look like it has a wet rear end or watery eyes.
-Both eyes should be open and ideally the hamster will be eating or running around the cage.
+Choose an active hamster that doesn't look like it has a wet rear end or watery eyes.
+Both eyes should be open and, ideally, the hamster will be eating or running around the cage.
 If a cage seems to have a few sick hamsters, it is probably best to avoid buying any hamster from that group since hamster diseases are very contagious.

 There are many hamster cage options available both online and at pet stores but some cages are definitely better than others.
-Several cages may look cool but aren't very functional and are extremely difficult to clean.
-Cages with colorful tubes are a good example of this but fish tanks aren't good options for hamsters either since they lack proper ventilation.
-You may also have to take into consideration that smaller hamster breeds have different cage needs than the larger Syrian varieties since cage wire spacing can determine whether or not a hamster is able to escape.
+Several cages may look cool, but aren't very functional and are extremely difficult to clean (cages with colorful tubes are a good example of this).
+Fish tanks aren't good options for hamsters either, since they lack proper ventilation.
+You may also have to consider that smaller hamster breeds have different cage needs than the larger Syrian varieties, since cage wire spacing can determine whether or not a hamster is able to escape.
 Choose a cage that has good ventilation, is easy to clean, has space for a hamster to run and explore, and won't allow your hamster to escape.